frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 To ensure that your contribution doesn't break any logic, we would like you to run the test scenario's within the iaf-test module before committing your changes.
 To do this, you'll have to download a handful of JARs and adjust your Tomcat server configuration.

-This guide was written with the assertion that you have successfully run the iaf-example module before.
+This guide was written with the assertion that you are A) using Eclipse, and B) have successfully run the iaf-example module before.
 If this is not the case, please follow the steps as described on our [CONTRIBUTING](https://github.com/ibissource/iaf/blob/master/CONTRIBUTING.md#developing-with-eclipse) page.

 To prevent problems with data transactionality, we will be using an Oracle database rather than an H2 database.
 If you don't have Oracle Database Express Edition installed on your system, download it [here](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
+(Express Edition downloads can be found a bit further down on the page)

-## 1. JAR dependencies
+## 1. Proprietary modules and JAR dependencies

+Some parts of the iaf-test module rely on proprietary modules.
+To tell Maven that it should download these modules, go to Window > Preferences > Maven > User Settings.
+If you already have a _settings.xml_ file, press the "Open file" link.
+Otherwise, browse to _C:/Users/<your name>/.m2/_ and create a _settings.xml_ file.
+Edit the file following [these instructions](https://knowhow.interpar.nl/?epkb_post_type_1=how-to-add-proprietary-to-your-settings-xml-of-maven).

 Download the following JARs, and place them in your Tomcat server's lib folder.
 If you do not yet have a lib folder, you can create one directly under your Tomcat server's root directory.
 * [activemq-core-5.6.0.jar](https://mvnrepository.com/artifact/org.apache.activemq/activemq-core/5.6.0)